DHTMLX/docs-suite/docs/data_collection/api/datacollection_afterremove_event.md

 # afterRemove

-@short: fires after removing a new item from a data collection
+@short: Fires after removing an item from a data collection

 @signature: {'afterRemove: (removedItem: any) => void;'}